-Licence-holders may also apply for an amendment to the financial assurance amount if the level of risk changes, eg when stockpiles requiring a financial assurance are appropriately disposed of or an immediate market opportunity arose earlier than an authorised timeframe.
+Authorisation-holders may also apply for an amendment to the financial assurance amount if the level of risk changes, eg when stockpiles requiring a financial assurance are appropriately disposed of or an immediate market opportunity arose earlier than an authorised timeframe.
 Applications must be submitted in writing to the EPA.

-Applications for the release of a financial assurance must be accompanied by sufficient independent evidence that no further clean-up will be required at the site.
-Licence-holders will be advised of EPA's decision within 60 days of the written application.
+Applications for the release of a financial assurance must be accompanied by sufficient evidence that all EPA requirements are met.
+Evidence must demonstrate that milestones for expected stockpile reduction have been met and the environmental liability is reduced to an appropriate level.